canada-ca/micro-acquisition/_pages/en/user-guide.md

 ### Example evaluation criteria

-Please provide a short, written statement (250 words or less, half a page) demonstrating how you have the required skills in Python or a similar language.In your written statement, describe when you gained these skills, what you did and how you did it.
+Please provide a short, written statement (250 words or less, half a page) demonstrating how you have the required skills in Python or a similar language
+In your written statement, describe when you gained these skills, what you did and how you did it.
 Examples could include: previous work experience, school work, Civic Tech projects etc.

 ### Example answers that would get a passing mark